Chapter 1 Quality Control

 Once low-quality cells have been identified, we can choose to either remove them or mark them.

 Removal is the most straightforward option and is achieved by subsetting the

 In this case, we use the low-quality calls from Section 1.3.2 to generate a subsetted

 SingleCellExperiment that we would use for downstream analyses.

 The other option is to simply mark the low-quality cells as such and retain them in the downstream analysis.
 The aim here is to allow clusters of low-quality cells to form, and then to identify and ignore such clusters during interpretation of the results.
-This approach avoids discarding cell types that have poor values for the QC metrics, giving users an opportunity to decide whether a cluster of such cells represents a genuine biological state.
+This approach avoids discarding cell types that have poor values for the QC metrics, deferring the decision on whether a cluster of such cells represents a genuine biological state.

-The downside is that it shifts the burden of QC to the interpretation of the clusters, which is already the bottleneck in scRNA-seq data analysis (Chapters 10, 11 and 12).
-Indeed, if we do not trust the QC metrics, we would have to distinguish between genuine cell types and low-quality cells based only on marker genes, and this is not always easy due to the tendency of the latter to “express” interesting genes (Section 6.1).
+The downside is that it shifts the burden of QC to the manual interpretation of the clusters, which is already a major bottleneck in scRNA-seq data analysis (Chapters 5, 6 and 7).
+Indeed, if we do not trust the QC metrics, we would have to distinguish between genuine cell types and low-quality cells based only on marker genes, and this is not always easy due to the tendency of the latter to “express” interesting genes (Section 1.1).
 Retention of low-quality cells also compromises the accuracy of the variance modelling, requiring, e.g., use of more PCs to offset the fact that the early PCs are driven by differences between low-quality and other cells.